 Every Student Succeeds Act Signed Into Law

 The Every Student Succeeds Act was signed into law by President Obama.
-ESSA is the bipartisan reauthorization of the Elementary and Secondary Act of 1965, and restores local control of education and ends common core.
+ESSA is the bipartisan reauthorization of the Elementary and Secondary Act of 1965, and restores local control of education.
 The bill ends waivers, the common core mandate, and the federal test-based accountability system.
 It repeals the adequate yearly progress (AYP) federal accountability system and replaces it with a state-designed accountability system.

 “Once again, the Senate has passed significant, bipartisan legislation showing we can come together and get major things done for the American people.
 Through this bill, control over education decisions will return to parents, teachers, and local school districts who are best equipped to ensure future generations will have the skills they need to succeed.
 Importantly, the final bill also eliminates the flawed common core mandate.
 I was also proud to see my local governance amendment incorporated into the final agreement, which will empower local communities, not bureaucrats in Washington, to make the education decisions they see fit for their students.”